-In an effort to continue to improve standards and protection for patients and service users the Nursing and Midwifery Council (NMC) has introduced a “revalidation” programme for nurses and midwifes.
+To continue to improve standards and protection for patients and service users, the Nursing and Midwifery Council (NMC) has introduced a “revalidation” programme for nurses and midwives.

 Revalidation building upon the current three-year renewal cycle and it is the responsibility of each individual nurse or healthcare professional to provide the necessary documentation to confirm that they remain fit to practice.